RICHYDOS/Contact-Manager-mySQL/README.md

 ### USERS
 #### Register a new user (that's you 😁):
-- Send a `POST` request to `/api/users/register` as in `https://cm-mongo.onrender.com/api/users/register` with the following JSON body:
+- Send a `POST` request to `/api/users/register` with the following JSON body:
 ```
  {
    "username": "your-username",